tuxedocurly/wledger/docs/setup-guide.md

 Before you begin, you'll need a few pieces of hardware.

+> ℹ️ If you plan on only using the software component of WLEDger, you can skip this section - but where's the fun in that?

+**For a deep dive into all your options, see the [Full Hardware Guide](./hardware-guide.md).**

 ### Controllers
 WLEDger works with any microcontroller compatible with WLED.
 Here are some popular, easy-to-use options: